priyanshu-tyagi-py/SQL-for-Data-Analytics/SQL_Problems/README.md

-# SQL — Business Problem Solving.
+# SQL — Business Problem Solving

 A collection of SQL queries written to solve real business problems — from tracking revenue trends and analyzing user behavior to ranking performance and segmenting data.
 Each query is documented with the business context it addresses, not just the technical solution.